 This was a very educational tour for me.
 Alan knew quite a bit about the process already, but I’m ashamed to say I was clueless.

-We walked into a small bar where the tour guide showed us the clear alcohol and different types of whiskies that are made from the casks.
+We walked into a small bar where the tour guide showed us the clear alcohol and different types of whisky that are made from the casks.
 I tasted Arran Gold Cream Liqueur.
 It was quite nice, similar to Baileys.
 I would probably drink it with a few cubes of ice.

 You can also buy your own cask and let it mature for as long as you want.
 The actor Ewan McGregor visited the distillery when it produced its first legal cask and tasted their whisky.
 He has his very own cask still maturing, as does Prince William and Prince Harry!